johnh865/election_sim/docs/tactical/tactical.rst

 smith_score              0.870
 ===============      ============

-Results show that Condorcet systems such as ranked_pairs and smith_minimax, and smith_score are excellent performers.
+Results show that Condorcet systems such as ranked_pairs, smith_minimax, and smith_score are excellent performers.
 STAR voting is also a top performing system.
 The worst performing systems are plurality, top-two, and instant-runoff (IRV).